-- any part of a property (rating unit) that is separately used or occupied, or is intended to be separately used or occupied by any person, other than the ratepayer, having a right to use or inhabit that part by virtue of a tenancy, lease, license, or other agreement - any part of a rating unit that is separately used, or occupied, or intended to be separately used or occupied by the ratepayer.
+- Any part of a property (rating unit) that is used or intended to be used, or occupied by any person, other than the ratepayer, having a right to use or inhabit that part by virtue of a tenancy, lease, license, or other agreement. - Any part or parts of a rating unit that is used, or occupied by the ratepayer for more than one single use.